Skip to Main Content

 The Advance Warning and Response Exemplars (AWARE) project was inspired by the success of the COVID-19 Response project under the Exemplars in Global Health research program.
 As the COVID-19 pandemic underscored the importance of early detection and rapid response systems, the need for implementing and scaling up these systems for a more comprehensive approach to pandemic preparedness became clear.
 Recognizing this need, the AWARE project was born, designed to investigate positive outliers in Advance Warning and Response (AW&R) systems that are essential for mitigating infectious disease threats with epidemic and pandemic potential, including climate-sensitive infectious diseases (CSIDs).

 The AWARE project aligns with the Pandemic Center’s mission to enhance global health security by improving the timeliness and accuracy of identifying emerging health risks.
-It aims to identify both the barriers and facilitators to the development, implementation, and sustainability of successful AW&R systems, with a focus on integrating climate and digital data to predict and respond to outbreaks.
-The project not only strengthens the knowledge base around advanced warning in low-resource settings, but it also promotes evidence-based policymaking to prepare for future infectious disease emergencies.
+The project not only strengthens the knowledge base around advanced warning in resource-constrained settings, but it also promotes evidence-based policymaking to prepare for future infectious disease emergencies.

-AWARE is particularly focused on identifying best practices and core capacities in low-resource environments to support multi-sectoral outbreak response and informed decision-making.
+AWARE is particularly focused on the best practices and core capacities in various contexts and environments to support multi-sectoral outbreak response and informed decision-making.
 Our country partners – Brazil, Kenya, Vietnam, and South Africa – have been selected for their innovative use of surveillance systems, integration of climate, meteorological, or environmental data, and demonstrated capacity for effective outbreak response.
 Through these partnerships, we aim to provide actionable insights to strengthen global preparedness efforts, directly contributing to the Pandemic Center’s mission.

 Our Project Team